Colonial government in the Thirteen Colonies

 The governments of the Thirteen Colonies of British America developed in the 17th and 18th centuries under the influence of the British constitution.
 The British monarch issued colonial charters that established either royal colonies, proprietary colonies, or corporate colonies.
 In every colony, a governor led the executive branch, and the legislative branch was divided into two houses: a governor's council and a representative assembly.
 Men who met property qualifications elected the assembly.
 In royal colonies, the British government appointed the governor and the council.
 In proprietary colonies, the proprietors appointed the governor and his council.
 In corporate colonies, voters elected these officials.
+By the mid-1700s most colonies were royal colonies, a few were still proprietary or corporate.

 In domestic matters, the colonies were largely self-governing on many issues; however, the British government did exercise veto power over colonial legislation, and regardless of the type of colonial government, retained control of the law and equity courts; judges were selected by the British government and served at the king's pleasure.
 Diplomatic affairs were handled by the British government, as were trade policies and wars with foreign powers (wars with Native Americans were generally handled by colonial governments).

-The American Revolution (1765–1783) was a dispute over the British Parliament's right to enact domestic legislation for the American colonies.
+The American Revolution (1775–1783) was a dispute over the British Parliament's right to enact domestic legislation for the American colonies.
 The British government's position was that Parliament's authority was unlimited, while the American position was that colonial legislatures were coequal with Parliament and outside of its jurisdiction.
 As the revolution progressed, the colonial governments were replaced by temporary provincial congresses and ultimately by state constitutions establishing republican governments.
 The colonial experience informed and shaped the new state constitutions and, ultimately, the United States Constitution adopted in 1789.